Our use of cookies

 7. The Peel Arms stands by the little village green at the junction of Wesleyan Road and Chapel Lane.

 8. Left turn via 'The Dale'.
-Way drops down into Ashley Dale, over the crossroads and up Back Lane on far side.
+Way drops into Ashley Dale, over the crossroads and up Back Lane on far side.
 Continue past California Farm to junction with Tinkers Lane.

 9. At junction with Tinkers Lane go straight across and up through archway cut in holly bushes to higher ground with distant views to the south.
 Continue straight ahead through trees, over stile and through meadow, (can be boggy!).